-- With the transmission in the forward position, bring the ATV to a stop by applying the brakes. - 2.
+- 1. With the transmission in the forward position, bring the ATV to a stop by applying the brakes. - 2.
 Stop the engine. - 3.
-With the rear brake lever applied, apply the parking brake, and then slowly release the rear brake lever. - 4.
-Turn the fuel cock to "OFF".
+With the rear brake applied, apply the parking brake.

 Accessories and loading

 Genuine Yamaha Accessories

 Choosing accessories for your ATV is an important decision.
 Genuine Yamaha Accessories, which are available only from a Yamaha dealer, have been designed, tested, and approved by Yamaha for use on your ATV.
 Many companies with no connection to Yamaha manufacture parts and accessories or offer other modifications for Yamaha vehicles.
 Yamaha is not in a position to test the products that these aftermarket companies produce.
 Therefore, Yamaha can neither endorse nor recommend the use of accessories not sold by Yamaha or modifications not specifically recommended by Yamaha, even if sold and installed by a Yamaha dealer.